Non-amenability and visual Gromov hyperbolic spaces

 In section \ref{metricspaces}, we recall the terminology used for metric spaces not covered in the introduction and prove some folklore results claiming no originality whatsoever.
 Section \ref{HC} contains the gist of the paper: here we cover the hyperbolic cone construction; Cao's graph approximation; and prove Theorem A adapting techniques from Cao \cite{Cao} and V\"ah\"akangas \cite{AV}. \\

-\textbf{Acknowledgements} I would like to thank Ilkka Holopainen for his advice and for providing me with unpublished notes written by Aleksi V\"ah\"akangas in 2007 on global Sobolev inequalities on Gromov hyperbolic spaces; Jussi V\"ais\"al\"a for providing me with the letters of correspondence between him and Oded Schramm from the end of 2004 with regard to the paper Embeddings of Gromov hyperbolic spaces, and to whom Lemma \ref{vais} is attributed; Piotr Nowak for many enjoyable discussions on growth homology; and Pekka Pankka for several suggestions on how to improve the text.
+\textbf{Acknowledgements} I would like to thank Ilkka Holopainen for his advice and for providing me with unpublished notes written by Aleksi V\"ah\"akangas in 2007 on global Sobolev inequalities on Gromov hyperbolic spaces; Jussi V\"ais\"al\"a for providing me with the letters of correspondence between him and Oded Schramm from the end of 2004 with regard to the paper Embeddings of Gromov hyperbolic spaces, and to whom Lemma \ref{vais} is attributed; Piotr Nowak for many enjoyable discussions on growth homology; Yves de Cornulier for bringing his quasi-survey \cite{Cor2} to my attention; and Pekka Pankka for several suggestions on how to improve the text.
 I would also like to thank the Technion for its hospitality during my stay from January to May 2014, Uri Bader and Tobias Hartnick for many stimulating conversations, and Eline Zehavi for all her help during this stay.
 Last, I would like to thank the Academy of Finland, projects 252293 and 271983, and ERC grant 306706, for financial support.